wikimatze/mdbook/chapters/02-04-user-profile.md

 If you now open the browser at http://jobvacancy.de:3000/users/37/edit  you can edit the user even if you are not logged into the application.
-Security error.
+Ups, this is huge security issue.

 ### Authorisation

 We want our user to be logged in and edit only his profile.
+In the previous parts of the book we wrote a lot of functions for our `sessions_helper.rb` without any tests.
+Before going on, let's see why testing a simple helper is not easy in Padrino.

+{: lang="ruby" }
+    # app/helpers/users_helper.rb

+    JobVacancy::App.helpers do
+      def bla
+        "bla"
+      end
+    end

+This syntax is a shortcut for:

+{: lang="ruby" }
+    helpers = Module.new do
+      def bla
+        "bla"
+      end
+    end

+    JobVacancy::App.helpers helpers

+The helpers are an anonymous module and its hard to reference something that is anonymous.
+The solution is easy: make the module explicit:

+{: lang="ruby" }
+    # app/helpers/users_helper.rb

+    module UsersHelper
+      def bla
+        "bla"
+      end
+    end

+    JobVacancy::App.helpers UsersHelper

 Need to test helper ... http://stackoverflow.com/questions/11302394/how-to-use-padrino-helper-methods-in-rspec